DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ## What we changed

-We made numerous changes to the design.
+We made a large number of changes to the design.

 ### Using checkboxes instead of radio buttons for rejection categories

-At the moment, we use yes-no radio buttons for the top-level categories.
+At the moment, we use yes/no radio buttons for the categories.

 We designed it like this because our research showed that many providers do not like to give feedback.
 Using radio buttons makes sure users read and answer each question.